PJM Interconnection: Transmission system planning and upgrades

 PJM uses a fifteen-year planning horizon for planning transmission system upgrades.
 Under PJM's Regional Transmission Expansion Planning (RTEP) process, PJM considers forecasts of load growth and additions of demand response, interconnection requests for new and planned retirements of existing generating plants, and possible solutions to mitigate congestion on the transmission system.
 If the upgrade involves the construction of a new transmission line, local siting decisions involving the route of the new line are determined by the owner of the line and the state government.

 Generation types

-As the largest RTO in North America, PJM has a significant role to play in reducing grid emissions.
+As the largest RTO in North America, PJM plays a significant role in reducing grid emissions.
 PJM has "facilitating decarbonization" as one of its three strategic pillars.

-PJM presents hourly a pie chart of its energy sources on the main page of its website.
+PJM presents a pie chart of its energy sources hourly on its main website page.
 It also provides access to an historical hour by hour database of generation by fuel type, summarized here for 2022: